Biosilk and Biolaminin key advantages

 3D culture systems for disease modeling, drug screening, and regenerative medicine

-Cell microenvironment consists of extracellular matrix, oxygen and nutrient gradients, and both cell-to-matrix and cell-to-cell interactions.
-In order to enhance biological research, the drug discovery process, and regenerative medicine applications, cells are now often cultured in a three-dimensional environment (3D) instead of two-dimensional monolayer cultures.
+The cell microenvironment consists of extracellular matrix, oxygen and nutrient gradients, and both cell-to-matrix and cell-to-cell interactions.
+To enhance biological research, drug discovery processes, and regenerative medicine applications, cells are often cultured in a three-dimensional environment (3D) instead of two-dimensional monolayer cultures.

 Recent advances in stem cell culture have made it possible to grow organoids; in vitro 3D tissues.
 Organoid protocols have been described for a variety of organs, including the digestive tract, kidney, and brain.
 The low success rate in clinical drug trials has shown the need for improved preclinical 3D culture systems that accurately represent in vivo conditions and tissue-specific characteristics, allowing drug safety and efficacy assessment from an earlier stage of drug development.
 3D models applied to a high-throughput format are under development for large-scale screening systems.